-6.8 At the Academy staff are aware of the indicators and risk factors which may signal a child is vulnerable to or involved with serious violent crime.
-We make reference to the Home Office's Preventing youth violence and gang involvement and Criminal exploitation of children and vulnerable adults: county lines guidance for more information.
+6.8 Staff are aware of the indicators and risk factors which may signal a child is vulnerable to or involved with serious violent crime.
+We make reference to the Home Office's Preventing youth violence and gang involvement, and Children's Society Preventing Child Sexual Exploitation guidance for more information.

-6.9 If a child is suspected to be at risk of or involved in county lines, a referral to the Children's Advice and Duty Service (CADS) or Suffolk MASH will be made alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation.
+6.9 If a child is suspected to be at risk of or involved in county lines, a referral to the Norfolk Children's Advice and Duty Service (CADS) or Suffolk Multi-Agency Safeguarding Hub (MASH) will be made alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation.

-So-called "honour-based" violence (including Female Genital Mutilation and Forced Marriage
+So-called "honour-based" abuse (including Female Genital Mutilation and Forced Marriage

-6.10 At the Academy we recognise that our staff are well placed to identify concerns and take action to prevent children from becoming victims of Female Genital Mutilation (FGM) and other forms of so-called 'honour-based' violence (HBV) and provide guidance on these issues through our safeguarding training.
-If staff have a concern regarding a child that might be at risk of HBV they should inform the DSL who will activate local safeguarding procedures, using existing national and local protocols for multiagency liaison with police and children's social care.
+6.10 The Trust recognises that our staff are well placed to identify concerns and take action to prevent children from becoming victims of Female Genital Mutilation (FGM) and other forms of so-called 'honour-based' abuse (HBA) and provide guidance on these issues through our safeguarding training.
+If staff have a concern regarding a child that might be at risk of HBA they should inform the DSL who will activate local safeguarding procedures, using existing national and local protocols for multiagency liaison with police and children's social care.

 6.11 Where FGM has taken place, since 31 October 2015 there has been a mandatory reporting duty placed on teachers.
-Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers in England and Wales, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under

-18. Those failing to report such cases will face disciplinary sanctions.
-We will provide guidance and support to our teachers on this requirement and further information on when and how to make a report can be found in the following Home Office guidance: Mandatory Reporting of Female Genital Mutilation-procedural information Home Office (January 2020)
+Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers in England and Wales, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
+Those failing to report such cases will face disciplinary sanctions.
+We will provide guidance and support to our teachers on this requirement and further information on when and how to make a report can be found in the following Home Office guidance: Mandatory Reporting of Female Genital Mutilation- procedural information Home Office (January 2020)

-6.12 At the Academy we recognise that forcing a person into a marriage is a crime in England and Wales.
+6.12 We recognise that forcing a person into a marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 Since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
 The Forced Marriage Unit has statutory guidance and Multi-agency guidelines and can be contacted for advice or more information: Contact 020 7008 0151 or email fmu@fco.gov.uk